gn0/tomltable/README.md

 warning: Specifier '%(1::coef::I(mag^2)::stars)s' refers to key '1::coef::I(mag^2)::stars' but this key is not in the JSON object.
 warning: Specifier '%(1::coef::I(mag^2)::se).04f' refers to key '1::coef::I(mag^2)::se' but this key is not in the JSON object.
 ```

+Notice that to generate this table, we only had to estimate one new regression specification, the one whose results we saved in `example_model_4.json` for column (2).
+For column (1), we reused the results that we already had in `example_model_1.json`.

 ## Author